-We are two decades into the internet age.
+We are four decades into the Internet age.
 By now, every business owner, executive and manager realizes the immense benefits which arise from having a strong online presence: exposure, brand building, and most importantly, revenue.

-I am talking about faulty search results here, about bad customer reviews, and even campaigns that are launched by competitors who want to damage certain brands and their positive search engine results.
+Faulty search results, bad customer reviews, and even campaigns that are launched by competitors who want to damage certain brands and their positive search engine results have become the norm in certain industries.
 Sadly, most business owners don’t know what to do, even if they are aware of the problem.

 Smart executives understand that it’s no longer enough to present a positive appearance and message on their websites and on social media.
 It is crucial to monitor their company’s overall online reputation on a daily basis, and repair any damage as soon as it occurs.
 And with the ubiquity of smartphones, tablets, laptops and other devices used for immediate social sharing, that damage can occur quickly.